cjmki/lambdon/README.md

 # Lamdon: Simplifying Lambda Function Initialization with Terraform

-Lamdon is a command-line interface (CLI) tool designed to streamline the initialization process for Lambda functions, supporting runtimes such as Node.js and Go.
-With Lamdon, developers can swiftly set up the necessary folder structure for their chosen runtime, complete with pre-baked Infrastructure as Code (IaC) in Terraform.
+Lamdon is a command-line interface (CLI) tool designed to streamline the initialization process for Lambda functions.
+With Lamdon, developers can swiftly set up the necessary folder structure for their chosen runtime including build and deploy steps.
+Also, with pre-baked Infrastructure as Code (IaC) in Terraform.
 This eliminates the tedious manual setup process, empowering developers to focus on writing code rather than configuring environments.

 # Grand Vision

-Single tool to deploy SAAS functions in a cloud agnostic way with minimal configuration.
+Single tool to deploy serverless functions in a cloud agnostic way with minimal configuration.

 # Features: